 7. Knowledge of Building Codes and Regulations

-Compliance with building codes and regulations is non-negotiable for plumbing engineers.
+Compliance with building codes and regulations is non‑negotiable for plumbing engineers.
 They must possess a comprehensive understanding of local, national, and international plumbing codes to ensure that their designs meet legal requirements and safety standards.
-Staying updated with evolving codes and regulations is essential to avoid violations and legal complications.
+Reference books such as International Plumbing Code (IPC) Handbook are invaluable resources for staying updated with evolving codes and avoiding legal complications.

 8. Understanding of Mechanical and Electrical Systems

 Plumbing systems often interact with mechanical and electrical systems within a building.
 A plumbing engineer should have a good understanding of these systems to ensure seamless integration and coordination.
-Knowledge of HVAC (heating, ventilation, and air conditioning) systems, fire protection systems, and electrical requirements allows plumbing engineers to design plumbing systems that align with the overall building infrastructure.
+Knowledge of HVAC Integration Guides, fire‑protection layouts, and electrical requirements allows engineers to design plumbing systems that align with the overall building infrastructure.

 9. Continuous Learning and Professional Development